-the first occurred near Minco, Oklahoma, at 0354 UTC 9 May 2007, and the second occurred near El Reno, Oklahoma, at 0443 UTC.
-The third, weaker, EF-0 tornado was confirmed near Union City, Oklahoma, reported at 0426 UTC.
+The location, timing, and intensity of the three tornadoes that developed during the evening of 8 May 2007 are summarized in Fig. 1.
+Among the two EF1 tornadoes, the first occurred near Minco, OK at 0354 UTC, 9 May 2007, and the second occurred near El Reno, OK at 0443 UTC.
+The third, weaker, EF-0 tornado was confirmed near Union City, OK, reported at 0426 UTC.
 The El Reno tornado was the most destructive of the three, causing an estimated \$3 million of damage.
 Of these three tornadoes, only for the El Reno tornado did the NWS issue a tornado warning prior to tornado occurrence, underscoring the challenge of forecasting tornadoes within MCSs.

 During the afternoon and evening of 8 May 2007, a surface low was developing in southwest Oklahoma near the intersection of a nearly stationary east-west frontal boundary and an advancing cold front to the west (not shown).
-Multicellular convection along the cold front grew into an MCS (Kumjian and Ryzhkov 2008) beginning around 1200 UTC on 8 May 2007, in an area of upper-level divergence associated with a cyclonically curved jet streak.
-The MCS continued to grow in coverage, and by 0000 UTC on 9 May 2007 extended over much of central and north Texas and southwestern Oklahoma, and featured a surging bow echo located along its leading edge (Fig. 2a).
-While the portion of the MCS in Texas began to weaken after 0100 UTC, the northern portion of the system persisted until approximately 0730 UTC (Figs. 2b-f).
-Strong low-level rotation was observed in the system as early as 0021 UTC and a brief tornado was reported by local media west of Lake Elsworth, Oklahoma, at 0115 UTC; however, a subsequent damage survey was unable to confirm this report (Brotzge et al. 2010), and no further tornadic activity was reported until 0354 UTC.
+Multicellular convection along the cold front grew into a MCS (Kumjian and Ryzhkov 2008) beginning around 1200 UTC on 8 May 2007, in an area of upper-level divergence associated with a cyclonically curved jet streak.
+The MCS continued to grow in coverage, and by 0000 UTC on 9 May 2007 extended over much of central and north Texas and southwestern Oklahoma and featured a surging bow echo located along its leading edge (Fig. 2a).
+While the portion of the MCS in Texas began to weaken after 0100 UTC, the northern portion of the system persisted until approximately 0730 UTC (Fig. 2b-f).

+Strong low-level rotation was observed in the system as early as 0021 UTC and a brief tornado was reported by local media west of Lake Elsworth, OK, at 0115 UTC; however, a subsequent damage survey was unable to confirm this report (Brotzge 2009), and no further tornadic activity was reported until 0354 UTC.

-Beginning at approximately 2200 UTC on 8 May, an LEV formed near the northern end of the bow echo, just south of the Red River in northwest Texas.
+Beginning approximately 2200 UTC on 8 May, a LEV formed near the northern end of the bow echo, just south of the Red River in northwest Texas.
 The development of the LEV occurred as the MCS merged with a supercell to its northeast (Schenkman et al. 2010).
-The LEV moved north-northeast and contracted as it moved into southwestern Oklahoma (Brotzge et al. 2010).
-The LEV intensified between 0230 and 0300 UTC as it interacted with and absorbed a supercell in Comanche County, Oklahoma (Figs. 2b and 2c); evidence of this intensification was present in both WSR-88D radar reflectivity and mesonet observations (Schenkman et al. 2010).
-The LEV reached its peak intensity between 0330 and 0530 UTC (Figs. 2e and 2f), during which time all three reported tornadoes occurred.
-Observations from the Oklahoma Mesonet indicate that at its peak, the LEV contained a well-defined surface circulation with approximately 25 m s-1 of horizontal wind shear (Schenkman et al. 2010).
+The LEV moved north-northeast and contracted as it moved into southwestern Oklahoma (Brotzge 2010a).
+The LEV intensified between 0230 and 0300 UTC as it interacted with and absorbed a supercell in Comanche County OK (Fig. 2b,c); evidence of this intensification was present in both WSR-88D radar reflectivity and mesonet observations (Schenkman et al. 2010) .
+The LEV reached its peak intensity between 0330 and 0530 UTC (Fig. 2e,f), during which time all three reported tornadoes occurred.
+Observations from the Oklahoma mesonet indicate that at its peak, the LEV contained a well-defined surface circulation with approximately 25 ms-1 of horizontal wind shear (Schenkman et al. 2010).
 The observed evolution of the MCS and its associated LEV closely fits the conceptual model presented in Fujita (1978), as well as the conceptual model of an asymmetric convective system presented by Houze et al. (1989).